CarlosTarriasDiazWeb/CarlosTarriasDiazWeb/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there!
-Welcome to my portfolio 🚀
+# Welcome to my portfolio 🚀

 ## About me 👨‍💻
 Hi I am Carlos and I am passionate about web technologies.
 I am currently studying a higher degree in web development in Barcelona.